Free helpline offering computer and internet support to disabled people. Home visits and factsheets also available.

 The Men’s Advice Line is a confidential freephone helpline for male victims of domestic violence and abuse.
 They welcome calls from all men – in heterosexual or same-sex relationships.
 The Men’s Advice Line offers emotional support, practical advice and information on services for further help and support.

-Mind Infoline (0300 123 3393) is a national service which provides callers with confidential support and information on mental health problems, access to help, potential treatments and advocacy.
-Lines are open Monday to Friday 9am-6pm (excluding bank holidays).
+The national Mind Infoline is a service which provides callers with confidential support and information on mental health problems, access to help, potential treatments and advocacy.
+The Infoline is open Monday to Friday 9am-6pm (excluding bank holidays) and can be contacted by phone on 0300 123 3393, by email at firstname.lastname@example.org and by text on 86463

 Narcotics Anonymous is a non-profit fellowship of men and women for whom drugs have become a problem.
 There are no fees and they offer a helpline, meetings, literature, committees and development services.